remy/nodemon/README.md

 Well...I've been asked this many times before.
 I like that I've been asked this before.
 There's been bets as to which one it actually is.

 The answer is simple, but possibly frustrating.
 I'm not saying (how I pronounce it).
 It's up to you to call it as you like.
 All answers are correct :)

+## Design principles

+- Less flags is better
+- Works across all platforms
+- Less features
+- Let individuals build on top of nodemon
+- Offer all CLI functionality as an API
+- Contributions must have and pass tests

+Nodemon is not perfect, and CLI arguments has sprawled beyond where I'm completely happy, but perhaps it can be pulled back a little.

 ## FAQ